LAST WEEK’S RESULTS:

 I’m an Eckerd grad!
 The college was renamed for a drugstore magnate.
 People used to think we were all going to become pharmacists .
 We proudly wore t-shirts saying “Eckerd Drug College”.

 With all the art in the puzzle, I have to point you to the lovely Vermeer painting “View of Delft.”

 This week’s winner, whose name was chosen randomly from the 330 correct entries received, is Ronald Byron of Lady Lake, Fla.
 In addition to a MGWCC pen, pencil and notepad set, Ronald will also receive a copy of my new(ish) book Crunchy Crosswords.

 I’ll be filling in for the vacationing Rex Parker this Sunday thru Friday (July 20th-25th) over at his site.
 Visit me there as I praise/deconstruct/lambaste/etc. six days’ worth of New York Times crosswords.

 THIS WEEK’S INSTRUCTIONS:

-There are four starred clues in this puzzle, but a fifth should be starred as well.
-Which one is it?
+This week’s contest answer is a world capital.
 Submit your answer in the form on the left sidebar by Tuesday at noon ET.
 Note: the submissions form disappears from the site promptly at noon on Tuesday.
-[NOTE, 4/18/14, 12:40 PM: 35-Across's clue should read "Stood down," not "Stand down."
-Has nothing to do with the meta!]

 Solve well, and be not led astray by words intended to deceive.